Ruud

 - Step 1 – Observe operation: If the fan blade is not spinning but starts when pushed with a stick (do this only briefly and carefully), the capacitor is likely weak.

-- Step 2 – Access capacitor: Remove the Ruud condenser control panel cover.
+- Step 2 – Access the capacitor: Remove the Ruud condenser control panel cover.
 Locate the metal can capacitor labeled with µF and voltage ratings.

 Advertisements